react2svelte/image-gallery/README.md

 ### Demo

-You can also have a look at the demo page of the package.
-At the moment this has to be done locally:
+You can also have a look at the [demo page](https://react2svelte.github.io/image-gallery/) of the package.
+To run it locally:

 ```
 git clone https://github.com/react2svelte/image-gallery.git